Author, Podcaster, Weirdbeard

 Visit eSpec Books in 2018 selling at your finer fan conventions in the northeastern United States

 Lancaster, PA 17601

 New locations will be added as confirmed.

 Winston Casey never wanted to be a hero.
 He just wanted to be happy.
-Beaten down by cancer, he survived with the support of his best friend who promised him a great adventure in the spirit of their old role playing games.
+Beaten down by cancer, he survived with the support of his best friend who promised him a great adventure in the spirit of their old role-playing games.
 When Winston's best friend dies in combat, that dream of adventure seemed to die with him, but a message from beyond the grave puts Winston on a quest with stakes much higher than he ever expected.
-Over five books, Jay Smith creates a world where live action role playing is part of a cult mentality and heroes are needed to save innocents from the underworld of human trafficking and exploitation deep beneath the amusement park fantasy.
+Jay Smith creates a world where live-action role playing is part of a cult mentality and heroes are needed to save innocents from the underworld of human trafficking and exploitation deep beneath the amusement park fantasy.